y-akbal/One-for-All/README.md

   6) train_details.py - probably training such a huge model will take a lot of time, therefore we may need to parallelize training process.
 This file will contain some functions to achieve this.

-### Final update: Hope we are coming to the end of this story, since the model is trained on fake data succesfully...